-Prof. Rick Gaitskell: Our group, http://particleastro.brown.edu, is part of the Large Underground Xenon (LUX) collaboration, http://luxdarkmatter.org, which is currently building a next-generation dark matter detector using liquid xenon technology previously demonstrated in our XENON10 experiment.
-The LUX experiment is currently running on the surface at the newly-established Sanford Laboratory at Homestake Mine in South Dakota.
-Openings are available for students to travel to Sanford Lab in order to participate in the deployment and operation of the detector.
-Projects will focus on preparing and deploying detector components for assembly; operation and calibration of the detector; and deployment and operation of the LUX data acquisition system.
-Students involved with the experiment will gain substantial experience in underground science, rare event searches and cutting-edge technologies in particle astrophysics.
+Prof. Rick Gaitskell: Our group, http://particleastro.brown.edu, is part of the Large Underground Xenon (LUX) collaboration, http://luxdarkmatter.org, which operates a dark matter detector using liquid xenon technology.
+The LUX experiment is located at the Sanford Laboratory at Homestake Mine in South Dakota.
+The first run in 2013, LUX became the world leading experiment looking for the direct detection of WIMP (weakly interacting massive particles) dark matter.
+LUX is carrying out further dark matter search runs in 2014-2016.
+The group is also involved with the design and construction of the future LUX-ZEPLIN (LZ) experiment, http://lzdarkmatter.org, which will serve as an major upgrade to LUX.
+Undergraduate projects will focus on analysis and simulations for LUX, as well as detector fabrication and characterization for LZ.
+Students involved with the experiment will gain substantial experience in underground science, rare event searches, and cutting-edge technologies in particle astrophysics.
 Openings are available for the academic year and/or summer.

 Prof. Greg Tucker: Research is focused on making measurements of the early universe.
 Measurements of the cosmic microwave background to understand the first fraction of a second after the Big Bang.
 Measurements of highly redshifted neutral hydrogen to understand the earliest stages of structure formation.
-Measurements of star formation in our galaxy to understand the importance of magnetic fields.
-A new research interest is focusing on characterizing massive exoplanets.
+We are also developing an experiment concept to characterize massive exoplanets.
 Openings are available for the academic year and/or summer.

 Prof. Jay Tang: Seeking talented and enthusiastic undergraduates to participate in research on bacterial swimming and cell crawling.
 Work involves experiments using various microscopy techniques, as well as computer modeling and simulations.